bryanapperson/blog/content/blog/a-trip-to-acoma-pueblo.md

 +++
-title = "A Trip to Acoma Pueblo" publishdate = "2014-09-01 18:55:41"
+title = "A Trip to Acoma Pueblo" date = "2020-02-18 00:05:38"
+publishdate = "2014-09-01 18:55:41"
-description = "A visit to the Acoma Pueblo in New Mexico." tags = ['acoma', 'new mexico', 'pueblo']
+description = "A visit to the Acoma Pueblo in New Mexico, as a stop on a roadtrip that traversed most of the continental United States." tags = ['acoma', 'new mexico', 'pueblo', 'nature']
 +++

 Back in November of 2013 I had the opportunity to visit the Navajo nation and